What Is Picamilon?

 Many users report that picamilon has a welcome anxiolytic effect, but some note that it is subtle rather than powerful.

 How It Works

 Picamilon is a combination of two common but essential nutrients, niacin and GABA or gamma-aminobutyric acid.
 Supplemental GABA cannot cross the blood-brain barrier on its own, but the niacin component of picamilon crosses the blood-brain barrier easily, taking the bonded GABA component with it.

 The actual mechanism of action through which picamilon works is both rapid and direct.
 It is a water-soluble compound that is absorbed readily and reaches maximum bioavailability within an hour of ingestion.

 The niacin component acts as a vasodilator, increasing blood flow within the brain and improving the absorption of oxygen and other nutrients.

-Picamilon’s cognitive enhancement effects can be attributed in large part to the increased efficiency that increased brain blood circulation and oxygen absorption creates.
-The increased blood flow in the brain also improves the delivery and absorption of glucose and other nutrients, which can increase alertness, focus, motivation, and overall brain energy.
+Research suggests that picamilon’s cognitive enhancement effects can be attributed in large part to increased brain blood circulation and oxygen absorption.
+Improved blood flow in the brain also enhances the delivery and absorption of glucose and other nutrients, which may increase alertness and overall brain energy.

 Picamilon is effective in many modes: it can be taken alone on a daily basis, cycled with other supplements, or combined with other nootropics.